 The result after participants completed questionnaires?
 Published in the journal Frontiers in Public Health, the study found a majority enjoyed working out more than before, to the point they exercised more and saw improved recovery afterward.

 Nearly 500 participants concluded it is beneficial to use cannabis between one hour before and four hours after exercise.
 Compared with consumers who did not use cannabis while exercising, the study group found themselves working out longer by an average of 45 minutes of aerobic exercise and 30 minutes of anaerobic exercise!

 In addition, 70% agree that “cannabis increases enjoyment of exercise,” 78 percent that it “enhances recovery from exercise,” and 50 percent that it “increases motivation.”
 Further evidence is the number of professional athletic associations working to remove cannabis as a banned substance.

 Marijuana Supports Healthy Weight Management

-They pulled from a nationally represented, cross-sectional sample in categories of those who had discontinued use of cannabis, those who were new to using it, and those who had never used it.
-They found that marijuana users gained less weight over time and have gone as far as saying “cannabis may be a better option for weight loss than surgery or pharmaceuticals” !
+They pulled from a nationally represented, cross-sectional sample in categories of those who had discontinued the use of cannabis, those who were new to using it, and those who had never used it.
+They found that marijuana users gained less weight over time and have said, “cannabis may be a better option for weight loss than surgery or pharmaceuticals.”

 Marijuana Use by U.S. Presidents and Olympic Athletes

-Choosing the right strain is a highly important factor to treatment, because while some strains may induce the ability to sit on the couch and relax, others provide the right motivation and energy for the task at hand.
-There is not a one-size-fits-all approach to choosing the right strain.
-What works well for one person might be the opposite for another, but generally speaking, a Sativa-Dominant strain is best suited for those who wish to combine their use of marijuana with exercise .
+Choosing the right strain is a highly important factor to treatment because while some strains may induce the ability to sit on the couch and relax, others provide the right motivation and energy for the task at hand.
+Whether you smoke cannabis or use another intake method, the psychoactive results are the same for a temporary period of time.